Thousands sing for attack victims

 Last year, a vigil was held in Albert Square with thousands gathering to honour those who lost their lives and to show solidarity in the face of hatred.

-This year, people gathered again on the same spot in an atmosphere that was much more upbeat.
+This year, thousands gathered again on the same spot in an atmosphere that was much more upbeat.

 Tony Walsh's poem This Is The Place, which left many in tears a year ago was this time set to a dance beat, with the crowd clapping along, cheering and giving it a rapturous round of applause.